October 24, 2025

 Keep detailed records of all fraudulent transactions, communication with your financial institution, police reports, and notifications to affected businesses.

-This documentation proves invaluable if disputes arise about liability or if the fraud leads to more complex identity theft issues requiring extended resolution.
+This documentation is invaluable if disputes arise or if the fraud leads to more complex identity theft issues.

 Credit card skimming continues to evolve with criminals adapting to counter improved security measures.
 Today's threats range from nearly invisible physical devices to malicious code targeting digital payments, requiring a multi-layered protection approach.